Einic/cops/README.md

 # Function brief description
-1. According to the example.csv file, you can make copy and resource-related adjustments to a container resource of the deploy/sts type;
+1. According to the example.csv file, you can make replicas and resource-related adjustments to a container resource of the deploy/sts type.
-2. If the current resource is less than the changed resource, it will be marked green; if the current resource is greater than the changed resource, it will be marked red;
+2. If the current resource is less than the changed resource, it will be marked green; if the current resource is greater than the changed resource, it will be marked red.
-3. Note that to obtain service quality by default, the app label needs to be standardized, that is, app=workload name;
+3. Note that to obtain service quality by default, the app label needs to be standardized, that is, app=workload name.
 ![run](img/run.png)

 # Batch resource changes
-1. Only need to be sorted into example.csv, as shown below
+1. Only need to be sorted into example.csv, as shown below.

 ```
 workload,containers_name,worktype,namespace,replicas,limits_cpu,limits_memory,requests_cpu,requests_memory